Singapore: Employment and Agency Relationship Exemption

 Applicability of Data Protection Law in Singapore: Employment and Agency Relationship Exemption

-The Employment and Agency Relationship Exemption in Singapore’s Personal Data Protection Act 2012 (PDPA2012) excludes employees acting in the course of their employment and data intermediaries processing data on behalf of another organization from certain obligations under the Act.
+The Employment and Agency Relationship Exemption in Singapore's Personal Data Protection Act 2012 (PDPA2012) provides limited exemptions for employees acting in the course of their employment and data intermediaries processing data on behalf of another organization.

 Text of Relevant Provisions